Incorporating Coupling Knowledge into Echo State Networks for Learning Spatiotemporally Chaotic Dynamics: Experiments

 \subsubsection{Lorenz-96 system}

 The coupling structure of the Lorenz-96 system resulted in a ratio of coupled dimensions to total dimensions of $0.1$.
 For Paral-ESN, we set $G=1$ and $I=2$.
+Note that compared to PGC-ESN, which uses the correct coupling structure, each reservoir unit in Paral-ESN receives one additional dimension from the input state on its right-hand side, as illustrated in Fig.~\ref{fig:ODE_and_ESN_models}.
 Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots} presents the reconstruction results for a specific target sequence using a reservoir size of 500 for PGC-ESN, Paral-ESN, RandC-ESN, and Std-ESN (from left to right).
-In Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(a), we visualize both the target and predicted attractors on the first two-dimensional subspace, where it is evident that the PGC-ESN achieves the best attractor reconstruction.
+In Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(a), we visualize both the target and predicted attractors on the first three-dimensional subspace, where it is evident that the PGC-ESN achieves the best attractor reconstruction.
 In Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(b), we present the target and predicted power spectra, showing that the PGC-ESN most accurately reproduces the spectral structure, reinforcing its superior performance in capturing long-term dynamics.
-In Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(c), we display contour plots of the first 700 time steps of the target and predicted sequences for all models, along with the NRSE error evolution across all phase-space dimensions.
-The evolution of the NRMSE averaged over all dimensions is also shown in the lower-left corner.
-The contour plots reveal that the PGC-ESN best captures the pattern of the target sequence, while the NRSE plot demonstrates that only the PGC-ESN achieves a clear short-term prediction with a low NRSE error up to approximately 2 Lyapunov times.
-Moreover, the PGC-ESN maintains the lowest NRMSE throughout, further validating its superior predictive accuracy.
-The numerical results for the evaluated metrics are summarized in Table~\ref{tab:Lorenz96_performance}.
+In Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(c), we display contour plots of the first 700 time steps of the target and predicted sequences for all models.
+Fig.~\ref{fig:Lorenz96_reservoir_size_500_plots}(d) additionally shows the NRMSE evolution averaged over all state-space dimensions and the NRSE evolution across all dimensions.
+Note that the NRMSE plot uses a logarithmic scale for error on the $x$-axis to emphasize the error range relevant to short-term prediction.
+The gray horizontal line indicates an error level of 1 and intersects each model’s error trajectory at its corresponding VPT-1 time.
+The contour plots of the sequences reveal that the PGC-ESN best captures the pattern of the target sequence, while the NRSE plot demonstrates that only the PGC-ESN achieves a clear short-term prediction with a low NRSE error up to approximately 2 Lyapunov times.
+Moreover, the NRMSE plot shows that PGC-ESN consistently maintains the lowest error throughout the shown time horizon, with a VPT-1 exceeding 2 Lyapunov times, further validating its superior predictive accuracy.
+The numerical results for the evaluated metrics, averaged across all sequences and model initializations, are summarized in Table~\ref{tab:Lorenz96_performance}.